 ‘Probiotics may be beneficial in improving symptoms and quality of life in patients with allergic rhinitis: however current evidence remains limited.
 Additional studies are needed to establish appropriate recommendations’.
 See the study here

 As gut health is incredibly important for your overall health the use of probiotics for hay fever can’t hurt and may be beneficial as 17 of the studies found.

 Probiotic food is fermented creating live bacteria and yeasts that promote good gut health.
 The most popular probiotic foods are yogurt especially kefir and sauerkraut both of which contain many strains of good bacteria.

 Vitamin C - Is it worth it?

 Vitamin C is often said to be a natural antihistamine but I searched for evidence of research to back this up.
 All of the research concludes that you would need to take massive doses for it to work.
 By massive doses they mean the amount that almost causes diarrhoea.
-Doses of 500mg would be needed a day, to achieve tissue saturation, that’s over 5 times the RDA (recommended daily amount) Check it out here.
+Doses of 500mg would be needed a day, to achieve tissue saturation, that’s over 5 times the RDA (recommended daily amount) Check it out here

-Other research from 1992 found that a massive 2g of vitamin supplementation was needed to depress histamine levels.
+from 1992 found that a massive 2g of vitamin supplementation was needed to depress histamine levels.